-Under the GDPR, we must always have a lawful basis for using personal data.
-This may be because the data is necessary for our performance of a contract with you, because you have consented to our use of your personal data, or because it is in our legitimate business interests to use it.
-Your personal data will be used for or may be used for one of the following purposes:
+Under GDPR, we must always have a lawful basis for using personal data.
+This may be because the data is necessary for our performance of a contract with you, because you have consented to our use of your personal data or because it is in our legitimate business interests to use it.
+Your personal data may be used for one of the following purposes:

-- Supplying our services to you.
-Your personal details are required in order for us to enter into a contract with you.
+- Supplying our services to you; your personal details are required so that we can enter into a contract with you

-- Supplying you with information by email and/or post that you have opted-in to (you may unsubscribe or opt-out at any time by emailing email@example.com).
+- Supplying you with information by email, post or other communication methods that you have agreed to.
+You may unsubscribe or opt-out at any time by clicking on the link in our emails or by emailing email@example.com.

-With your permission and/or where permitted by law, we may also use your personal data for marketing purposes, which may include contacting you by email and/or telephone and /or text message and/or post with information, news, and offers on our services.
+your permission and/or where permitted by law, we may also use your personal data for marketing purposes, which may include contacting you by email and/or telephone and /or text message and/or post and/or other communication methods with information, news and offers on our services.
 You will not be sent any unlawful marketing or spam.
 We will always work to fully protect your rights and comply with our obligations under the GDPR and the Privacy and Electronic Communications (EC Directive) Regulations 2003, and you will always have the opportunity to opt-out.